karisantos/book/learning/week2/report.md

 {{result}} students submitted their personal information by the end of Sept 24, 2015.

-# How many stuents have the term "computer" or "cs" in the description of the department or major?
+# How many students have the term "computer" or "cs" in the description of the department or major?

 {% lodash %}
 // find all the comment bodies that have "cs" or csci, then pull out the names into an array